kddp/Progress-Bars/README.md

 ### Breakdown
 * buttons : The amount of buttons to display and what value they increment or decrement the selected bar.
 Randomly generates between 4 and 6 buttons.
 * bars : The number of progress bars to display and their default values.
 * limit	: The equivalent to 100% of each bar.

-For example, the bar should be 100% filled.
+### Usage
+* Change the url in js file pointing to your endpoint.